 We make better predictions with more data.
 Bayes' Theorem tells us how prior knowledge of conditions can affect the probability of an outcome.
 Machine learning models often do much better with more training data.
 First-principles thinking helps build a foundation by breaking down big decisions into a series of small but probable bets.

 I didn't know what I wanted to do in undergrad and thought that anyone who thought they did was lying.
-But, I did know that STEM fields seemed to lead to more exciting outcomes - economists, physicists, mathematicians, computer scientists, engineers.
+But, I did know that STEM fields seemed to lead to more exciting outcomes - economists, physicists, mathematicians, computer scientists, and engineers.
 So, I studied mathematics for maximum optionality.
 I could always go from math to physics or math to computer science easier than in the other direction.
 It was a small bet, considering the optionality.
-Even then, I hedged with classes in philosophy, history, and the classics.
+So, I hedged with classes in philosophy, history, and the classics.

 Within computer science, what is here to stay?
 Programming languages go in and out of style.
 However, algorithms, data structures, and abstractions seemed to be foundational knowledge.
 That's why I stayed as far away from taking classes that required programming, electing to learn that on my own instead.
 The riskier bet is to know what languages or frameworks will exist in the future, so focus on the theory.